That Time the Rolling Stones Played for 500,000 Fans at Hyde Park

 Just before the Rolling Stones hit the stage, Mick Jagger came out and read from the Percy Shelley poem “Adonais,” in a touching tribute to Jones after which hundreds of white butterflies were released into the summer air.
 “We wanted to see him off in grand style,” guitarist Keith Richards wrote in his autobiography Life.
 “The ups and downs with the guy are one thing, but when his time’s over, release the doves, or in this case the sackfuls of white butterflies.”

-When the full band finally came out and launched into “I’m Yours and I’m Hers,” it was apparent to most that there was still a bit of rust that needed to be knocked off, but the energy more than made up for the out-of-tune musicianship.
+When the full band finally came out and launched into “I’m Yours and I’m Hers,” it was apparent to most of the fans in the crowd that there was still a bit of rust that needed to be knocked off, but the energy more than made up for the out-of-tune musicianship.
 For his part, Mick Taylor took a measured view of his grand coming out party.
 “I wouldn’t call Hyde Park a great concert.
 It was a great event.
 It wasn’t a great concert for the Stones musically, because it was the first time they played together in two years,” Taylor said, adding, “I would say by the time we did the second American tour, we were really tight and really good.”

 While Taylor, as a newcomer, could afford to be a bit critical of the performance, for the Stones’ other Mick, the gig felt like a breath of fresh air.
 “Hyde Park didn’t feel that difficult,” he recalled.
 “I think we were pleased to get out and play with somebody else, because we’d been like a horse with three legs.
 Now we had another guitarist, and we could say, ‘play this,’ and he’d play it.”